xiaomiyao/TCPChatApp/README.md

    - 🔍 Each message is read, decrypted, and deserialized into an `Envelope`.
    - 🖥️ Depending on the envelope type:
      - `"ChatMessage"`: The sender and content are displayed in the chat window.
      - `"RegistrationResponse"` or `"LoginResponse"`: The client displays the corresponding response message.
+For login responses, the message now also includes the current online users list.
      - Otherwise, the plain text is displayed.

 ### 🛠 Helper Functions & UI Enhancements